25Jayesh10/Data_Lineage_Analyzer/document/procedures.md

 ### Business Logic

-The AcmeERP.usp_CalculateFifoCost stored procedure determines the cost of goods sold (COGS) for a given product using the First-In, First-Out (FIFO) inventory costing method.
-It takes the product ID (@@ProductID) and the quantity requested (@@QuantityRequested) as input, and uses a common table expression (CTE) named CTE_FIFO presumably containing inventory data with cost information to calculate the total cost of the requested quantity based on the FIFO principle.
-The procedure implicitly returns the calculated cost; the exact mechanism for returning this value (e.g., output parameter, `SELECT` statement) is not specified in the provided code.
+The AcmeERP.usp_CalculateFifoCost stored procedure calculates the cost of goods sold (COGS) for a given product using the First-In, First-Out (FIFO) inventory costing method.
+It takes the product ID (@@ProductID) and the quantity requested (@@QuantityRequested) as input and uses a common table expression (CTE) named CTE_FIFO, presumably containing inventory data with cost information, to determine the cost of the requested quantity based on the FIFO principle.
+The procedure implicitly returns the total cost of the @@QuantityRequested units of @@ProductID, reflecting the cost of the oldest inventory items first.

 ---